irtf-nwcrg/rg-materials/ietf104-2019-03/ietf104_swif_hackathon.md

 ## Tasks

 ### SWIF Codec, encoder:
-* T1.01: glue between the generic API and RLC codec
+* T1.01: (FM) glue between the generic API and RLC codec
 * T1.02: (CA) work on GF(2^8) math library: reuse gardinet lib, understand how to use it, see if something is missing.
 * T1.03: (OA) work on encoder_create()
 * T1.04: (OA) work on encoder_release()